Eun Ji-won: Marriages

-2013: Divorce announcement

 On February 28, 2013, Eun announced that he and his wife divorced in August 2012 due to differences in personality.
+It was later revealed that the couple never registered their marriage, and thus, were in a common-law marriage.

+On June 12, 2025, YG Entertainment confirmed that Eun would marry that year.

 Criticism

 Eun is the only member of Sechs Kies to face criticism since the disbandment for changing his musical genre from pop music to hip hop.